entur/go-logging/README.md

 ```

 ### Calling Location Info
 When logging similar errors and messages at multiple locations, it can be useful to have the ability to identify the original file and call location.
-In the Go-Logging SDK, this can be done by just calling the `Caller()` function on your logging event before dispatching it for sending.
+In the Go-Logging SDK this can be done by just calling the `Caller()` function on a logging event before dispatching it for sending, or adding it as a default setting to an instanced logger.

 ```go
 import (